 Harvest is wrapping up here as we take in the last of the Alta Loma Grenache, which seems to be this vintage’s giving tree.
 Not to worry though, as the unanticipated excess will go into our next vintage of Vin Gris de Cigare, which has been continuously a vintage sell out.
 In the broader […]

 When I first started in the wine business almost thirty-five year ago it seemed like a perfectly reasonable idea to pursue the varietal wine of one’s dreams.
 Broadly speaking, you were either a Cab guy or a Zin guy or a Pinot guy.
 (There were a few outliers like the eccentric Charbono Society of Inglenook […]

-I may have mentioned once or twice that it was during my tenure at the Wine Merchant in Beverly Hills that I had became obsessed with pinot noir, and this mania achieved full-flower when I was a student at UC Davis.1 I didn’t have a chance to taste so many Burgundies when I worked at […]
+I may have mentioned once or twice that it was during my tenure at the Wine Merchant in Beverly Hills that I had became obsessed with pinot noir, and this mania achieved full-flower when I was a student at UC Davis. ((I exaggerate only a bit to say that professors would duck into janitorial closets […]

 I’ve had recent occasion to meet up with a number of “old-timers” in the wine biz, guys (mostly) I’ve known in some capacity over the years and with whom I’ve chanced lately to become reacquainted, bumping into them typically at industry trade shows, and even at times in far-flung vineyards I’m sniffing out.
 (They, sly […]

 Maybe not enough time has gone by to really breathe the deep sigh of relief that I am longing to breathe.
 And maybe I’m being a bit indiscreet in talking about matters that are generally not spoken about so openly.
 I almost lost the Doon.
 Not because the wines were no damn good.
 Really, rather […]